RyanKhanRK/Vending-Machine-Java/README.md

 The project includes features such as handling money, selecting products, and managing inventory.

 ## 📌 Project Structure
-- `VendingMachineWithMoney.java` — the original version
+- `oldvendingmachine.java` — the original version
 - New version will be added soon
 - `.gitignore` included to keep the repo clean